Toshihiko-tan/momi3/docs/notation.rst

     tmp = [f"P{i}" for i in range(2)]
     demo.add_population_split(time=1000, derived=tmp, ancestral="anc")

+Note: This code can be cleaned up, there's some unnecessary lines like tmp.
+Shorten this code.

 To inspect, debug, and understand the demographic model's data structure, one can view the exact model with the following:

 .. code-block:: python

     g.as_dict()

+Note: edit this to display the dictionary output

 This dictionary contains all demographic parameters in a hierarchical format, and a path corresponds to the specific sequence of keys needed to access any particular parameter within this nested structure.